Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems

 \subsection{Performance Evaluations}

 We first show the evolution of loss during the training phase in Fig. \ref{loss}.
-The network undergoes training across various combinations of lr and training mbs, where the lr ranges from 0.01 to 0.0001, and mbs is set to 200, 500, and 1000, respectively.
-Evidently, all settings exhibit convergence, albeit with slight discrepancies in the convergence trajectories attributed to different parameter combinations.
+The network undergoes training across various combinations of lr and mbs, where the lr ranges from 0.01 to 0.0001, and mbs is set to 200, 500, and 1000, respectively.
+Albeit with slight discrepancies in the convergence trajectories, all settings exhibit fast convergence due to proper optimizer selection, careful parameter setting, and stationary sample distribution.
 Notably, cases with $\mathrm{lr}\!=\!\!0.001$ demonstrate faster initial decreases in loss, converging to lower levels compared to other cases.
 Conversely, scenarios with $\mathrm{lr}\!=\!0.01$ initially converge slowly but eventually surpass those with $\mathrm{lr}\!=\!0.0001$, owing to their larger step sizes.
 Meanwhile, cases with $\mathrm{lr}\!\!=\!\!0.0001$ continue reducing in loss beyond 30 epochs.
 Furthermore, observations across different mbs reveal a marginal enhancement in convergence with smaller mbs.

-The variations in the average sensing SNR ($\tau_r$) of the testing samples during the training phase are illustrated in Fig. \ref{convg}.
-These results are documented under the same settings used in the previous experiment.
-It is evident that the average sensing SNRs show a consistent increase throughout the training process across all cases, affirming the efficacy of the proposed method.
-Moreover, by comparing the $\tau_r$ under different settings, it is notable that evolution trend of $\tau_r$ is closely related to the changes of loss.
+The variations in the sensing SNR ($\tau_r$) of the testing samples during training phase are shown in Fig. \ref{convg}.
+The results are obtained under the same settings as the previous experiment.
+Evidently, the average sensing SNRs show a consistent increase throughout the training process across all cases, affirming the efficacy of the proposed method.
+Moreover, by comparing the $\tau_r$ under different settings, it is notable that the evolution trend of $\tau_r$ is closely related to the changes of loss.

 Fig. \ref{N} shows the impact of RIS element number on sensing SNR, alongside comparisons with benchmarks.
 As the element number ($N$) increases, the sensing SNRs of all approaches rise, which aligns with intuitive expectations as more elements provide greater degrees of freedom.
 Furthermore, the proposed scheme demonstrates significantly closer performance to the ``AO'' scheme than the ``Rotation'' scheme.
-This is attributed to the neural network's ability to handle high-dimensional and non-convex problems, facilitating avoidance from local optima.
+This is attributed to the neural network's ability to handle highly non-convex problems, facilitating avoidance from local optima.
 Additionally, an inverse relationship is observed between the sensing SNR ($\gamma_r$) and the user SNR threshold ($\tau_c$) as $\tau_c$ increases.
 This phenomenon underscores the spectrum resource tradeoff between sensing and communication.